emoiroux/MviComposeSolarSystem/README.md

 ## Build tools & versions used
-it's a MVI & compose App
+An MVI & Jetpack Compose Application

 - Hilt 2.39             : Dependency injection
 - Jetpack compose 1.1.1 : UI
-- Coil 2.0.0-rc01       : image and caching
+- Coil 2.0.0-rc01       : Image and caching
 - Retrofit 2.9.0        : Rest call
 - Mockito 3.3.3         : Junit test

 ## Steps to run the app
-- From studio project, create a new Project from Github
+- From Android Studio, create a new Project from version control and use the Git URL
-- Build the app and run it.
+- Build the app and run it

 ## What areas of the app did you focus on?
 - MVI pattern